Dakota Chalmers: Conspiradores de Querétaro

 On May 21, 2025, Chalmers signed with the Conspiradores de Querétaro of the Mexican League.
 In three appearances (one start) for Querétaro, he struggled to an 11.81 ERA with eight strikeouts across 5 1/3 innings pitched.
 Chalmers was released by the Conspiradores on June 1.

 Charleston Dirty Birds

 On June 11, 2025, Chalmers signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 He made one start for the team, but did not record an out after allowing two runs and two walks with no strikeouts.
 Chalmers was released by Charleston on June 19.

 Lake Country DockHounds

 On June 24, 2025, Chalmers signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 In one appearance for the DockHounds, Chalmers allowed three runs on one hit and four walks with one strikeout over one inning.

 Cleburne Railroaders

 On June 29, 2025, Chalmers was claimed off waivers by the Cleburne Railroaders of the American Association of Professional Baseball.
 In 12 appearances (10 starts) for the Railroaders, Chalmers compiled a 2-4 record and 4.19 ERA with 79 strikeouts across 62 1/3 innings pitched.

+On January 14, 2026, Chalmers signed with the Saraperos de Saltillo of the Mexican League.
+However, he failed to make the Opening Day roster and was released prior to the start of the season on April 14.

+Kansas City Monarchs

+On April 17, 2026, Chalmers signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+In five starts for the Monarchs, Chalmers posted a 0–2 record with a 7.97 ERA and 17 strikeouts across 20 1/3 innings pitched.

+Cleburne Railroaders (second stint)

+On June 11, 2026, Chalmers was traded to the Cleburne Railroaders of the American Association of Professional Baseball in exchange for a player to be named later.
+He was released on August 5.